Cog-Creators/Red-DiscordBot/docs/cog_guides/bank.rst

 Shows the current settings of your bank.

-This will display the following informations:
+This will display the following information:

 *   Name of the bank
 *   Scope of the bank (global or per server)